 This video series on workplace active shooter training is available in The BizLibrary Collection, and walks employees through the steps necessary to survive a shooting.

 View a preview of Marcom’s active shooter training video, “Recognizing and Surviving an Attack”:

 On top of video training, you may want to review the “run, hide, fight” protocol with your employees, so let’s go through it step-by-step:

 The one constant in every active shooter situation is that they’re highly unpredictable.
 This means mental preparedness is crucial to decisive action and saving lives.

 Get in the habit of making yourself aware of the environment when you’re in a new place.
 Pay attention to things going on around you that seem like they’re out of place or could be dangerous.

 Look for potential exits and escape routes.
 This is the most important aspect of being prepared, since running away from an active shooter is always the first option to consider.
-Whether you’re in a public building, private home, or outdoors, train yourself to look for at least two potential exits.
+Whether you’re in a less familiar area of your workplace, public building, private home, or outdoors, train yourself to look for at least two potential exits.